Skip to main content

 • Continuous Improvement is the concept that we can make iterative changes in our process.
 We can move towards a perfect process in steps, rather than a single leap.
 This also means that even after our process is spectacular, we can continue to find opportunities for improvement if we so choose.

-What concepts are important in LSS which may differ from other methodologies?
+What concepts are important in LSS that may differ from other methodologies?

 • Focus on "customer": Identify your customers, whether that is students, vendors, patrons, other departments, etc. Once you have your customers identified, gather their input on their goals and pain points.
 As your project moves forward, involve your customers in the discussions, along with your Subject Matter Experts.